University Lakes Project Advisory

 Enhancing environmental performance to improve natural habitats

 Improve and diversify recreational uses while improving safety for walkers, runners, and cyclists.

-A coalition of state, local and university partners formed in fall 2019 to restore the lakes by implementing the 2016 Baton Rouge Lakes Master Plan.
-Partners include the State of Louisiana, the City of Baton Rouge -= Parish of East Baton Rouge, BREC, LSU and the LSU Foundation, and the Baton Rouge Area Foundation.
+A coalition of state, local, and university partners was formed in the fall of 2019 to restore the lakes by implementing the 2016 University Lakes Master Plan.
+Partners include the State of Louisiana, the City of Baton Rouge - Parish of East Baton Rouge, BREC, LSU, the LSU Foundation, and the Baton Rouge Area Foundation.
 Together, these organizations make up the Project Management Committee, which oversees and provides direction to the project.
 University Lakes LLC, a wholly-owned subsidiary of the LSU Real Estate and Facilities Foundation, is issuing the contracts and will oversee work that includes deepening all six lakes, restoring habitat, and building sidewalks and bike paths around the lakes.

 As Project Advisor, the B&D/CSRS Joint Venture is managing a large, multidisciplinary team of consultants in order to implement this large, complex, and high-profile community project with numerous stakeholders and funding sources.